Healthy Chocolate Oatmeal (5-Minute Recipe)

 • Coconut Flakes: Turn your chocolate oatmeal into a tropical twist of flavors with some coconut flakes.

-• Chocolate Chips: And, of course, dark chocolate chips are one of my favorite toppings for this easy chocolate oatmeal recipe.
+• Chocolate Chips: Of course, dark chocolate chips are one of my favorite toppings for this easy chocolate oatmeal recipe.
 It’s always the right time for more chocolate!

 Storage Tips